Class of 1914

 After high school he attended the University of Chicago for a year.
-When he return to Perry he helped coach football for Morrison’s newly organized football team and Perry’s team, who was without a coach, before heading to Eldorado, Kansas to work on an oil pipeline.
+When he returned to Perry he helped coach football for Morrison’s newly organized football team and Perry’s team, which was without a coach, before heading to Eldorado, Kansas, to work on an oil pipeline.

 He continued his education at the state university in Norman, Oklahoma, and was a member of the Delta Pi fraternity.

 On November 11, 1923, Mr. Seton and Mayme Lee Bottom were married.
 They had three sons: Max, Robert, and Rex.
 Max died in 1933, at the age of 3, while they were living in Arizona.
 Rex was killed in an oil field accident in Texas at the age of 17.

 Max lived in many places including Oilton, Seminole, and Oklahoma City, Oklahoma; Douglas, Arizona; Wichita, Kansas; and, finally, Houston, Texas.

 He is survived by one son, Robert.